demidavi7/KeyBERT_Topic-Modelling_Summarization/README.md

 A separate study on text summarization that integrates the extractive capabilities of KeyBERT with the abstractive approach of DistilBART, aiming to enhance summary coherence and informativeness.
 [more details](https://github.com/demidavi7/KeyBERT_Topic-Modelling_Summarization/tree/main/Summarization_second_extension)

-Additionally we have also added a library containing the inference pipeline for summary generation.
+We have also added a library containing the inference pipeline for summary generation.
-It allows for adjusting text enrichment parameters to fine-tune keyword representation and Choosing between two different models for summarization.
+It allows for adjusting text enrichment parameters to fine-tune keyword representation and choosing between two different models for summarization.
 [more details](https://github.com/demidavi7/KeyBERT_Topic-Modelling_Summarization/tree/main/summarizer_pipeline)

 ## Repository structure